The Whipping Cult

 iii.
 The Murders

-In October of 1951, Whipping Cult member Curtis Lennander and his wife Ardith were going to bed in the home in Lauderdale they shared with 12 other people, including and their two sons, Thomas, who was nine and LeRoy, who was eight.
+In October of 1951, Whipping Cult member Curtis Lennander and his wife Ardith were going to bed in the home in Lauderdale they shared with 12 other people.
+This included their two sons, Thomas, who was nine and LeRoy, who was eight.

 ardithandboys.png